Solar Massachusetts Renewable Target (SMART) Program

 Agricultural Solar Tariff Generation Unit

 Projects seeking the Agricultural Solar Tariff Generation Unit (ASTGU) Adder must apply for a predetermination letter.
 In preparing your ASTGU pre-determination form, it is highly recommended that you review the information and fact sheets available on the UMass Clean Energy Extension (CEE) website and contact the Extension with any questions regarding this information.
 Before submitting your final pre-determination form to DOER, submit a draft version of the form to CEE, at energyextension@umass.edu.
-CEE will review the document with Agricultural Extension staff, and respond to the applicant with any recommendations or comments regarding the proposed within 10 days.
+CEE will review the document with the Agricultural Extension staff and respond to the Applicant with any recommendations or comments regarding the proposal.
 Once CEE has reviewed the form, send the completed form to DOER at DOER.SMART@mass.gov.
 DOER will review all requests with the Massachusetts Department of Agricultural Resources.

 The historic development of the Guideline Regarding the Definition of Agricultural Solar Tariff Generation Units, including highlights of changes made to the guideline can be reviewed HERE.
 The Definition of Agricultural Solar Tariff Generation Units Guideline was updated April 2022 and June 2023.